-Preferred equity and common equity are both ownership interests in a corporation.
+Preferred equity (“PE”) and common equity are both ownership interests in a corporation.
 Preferred equity is “preferred” because it receives cash flows ahead of common equity.
-Often, preferred equity is cumulative.
+Often, PE is cumulative.
 This means that the corporation must fully repay missed preferred dividends before any dividends go to common equity holders.
 The directors or trustees can reduce, increase, cease or resume common stock dividends as they see fit, but the picture is more nuanced in the real estate market.

 Real Estate Equity

 We summarize the differences between real estate preferred and common equity in the following table: